yo-pyerre/leptos-simple-spa/README.md

 /frontend

-- build using Leptos framework
+- Written in Leptos framework
+- Compiled with `trunk serve`

 /lambdas